Philosophy of Mind

 Florida State University

-This is a graduate (MA, PhD) seminar in the philosophy of mind.
-The course explores central themes in the philosophy of action and moral psychology, with a special focus on recent work in the philosophy and science of self-control.
-The course also focuses on issues related to manipulation, free action, and moral responsibility.
+This graduate (MA, PhD) seminar in the philosophy of mind explores central themes in the philosophy of action and moral psychology, with a special focus on recent work in the philosophy and science of self-control.
+The course also focused on issues related to manipulation, free action, and moral responsibility.
 (Co-taught with Al Mele)

 This course explores some central problems of the human condition, such as love and sexuality; the meaning of life and death; right and wrong; free will; personal identity, and the nature of the self.